PatrycjaDanilczuk/RFM-ananlysis-using-SQL-and-Tableau/README.md

 ## Project description
 Prepare RFM (Recency, Frequency, Monetary) analysis and customer segmentation based on the “rfm” data table hosted in BigQuery project.

+## About the dataset

-**Dataset details:** The dataset contains information on customer transactions, including their ID, purchase dates, quantity, and monetary value.
+The rfm dataset is hosted in BigQuery.
+The table contains information on customer transactions, including their ID, purchase dates, quantity, and monetary value.
 Segment customers on RFM scores and provide insights for the marketing department.

 **rfm schema**